 With most people, the issue is just having the confidence to say: yes, this is a poem.
 And also, not unrelated, being able to ignore what they think a poem should be, which is often the most damaging, hindering thing.
 Poetry is just a choice as to how we look at language.

 The more I look at the word moon, rolling it around my mouth, the more I read into it, into its associated meanings.
-As all words do, it leaves an acoustic mark (Don’s phrase).
+As all words do, it leaves an acoustic mark (the poet’s phrase).

 For the phenomenologist Edmund Husserl, there is no pure objecthood.
 We can’t see a table in itself, as a chipmunk might, without thinking of its function, its use, our previous experiences with tables (maybe I’ll look for forked holes or the doodle of a pink biro before remembering that was another table several years ago).